Lazy-Jedi/lazy-seven-zip/README.md

 ## Lazy Archive Class

-The Lazy Archive Wrapper Class consists of 4 Archive methods, 2 Synchronous and 2 Asynchronous methods.<br>
+The Lazy Archive Wrapper Class consists of 4 methods, 2 Synchronous and 2 Asynchronous methods.<br>
-This allows you to create standard or encrypted archives easily.
+This allows you to create standard or encrypted archives using the Files and Folders in your current Unity Project.

 The methods in the class are shown below.

-### Synchronous
+### Synchronous Methods

 ```csharp
 public static void Archive(string outArchive,
                            string[] inFiles,
                            OutArchiveFormat archiveFormat,